Cream Cheese Caramel Flan

-- Have your cream cheese at room temperature so whips smoothly and combines easily with the other ingredients.
+- PRO-Tip: Have your cream cheese at room temperature so whips smoothly and combines easily with the other ingredients.
 Basically, the cream cheese is whipped, then the other custard ingredients are mixed in.
 I used a hand mixer, but you do not want to whip on high and add a lot of air to the custard.

 - The caramel that lines the bottom of your baking dish is made of sugar only.
 The sugar is heated on your cooktop until it is melted, smooth and caramel-colored.
 Cook over medium-low heat stirring occasionally and don’t worry if the mixture gets chunky as that’s normal.
-Eventually, the sugar will melt, but it could take up to 15 minutes.
+Eventually, the sugar will melt, but it can take up to 15 minutes.
 Pour the caramel onto the bottom of your baking dish, then top with the custard.

 - PRO-Tip: To bake, place the baking dish into a larger baking pan and add an inch of boiling water.
 This is a bain-marie, a French word for a water bath.
 This helps keep the baking temperature even which keeps the custard moist and prevents cracking (though I’m not sure flan would ever crack!).